Areas of Emphasis

 Research in information systems at Iowa focuses on the development of computer systems and methodology for managing information and knowledge in organizations.
-Core areas include database systems, systems analysis and design, computer networks, intelligent systems, and information retrieval.
-Faculty research is particularly active in the areas of database modeling, machine learning and data mining, knowledge management, Internet technologies, and bioinformatics.
-We offer a BBA major in business analytics and information systems (BAIS) and a Ph.D.
+Core areas of research include database modeling, machine learning and data mining, knowledge management, Internet technologies, and bioinformatics.
 These programs have strong technical and quantitative curricula, with a mix of theoretical foundation and hands-on experience.

 Operations management is the discipline of applying advanced analytical methods to help make better business decisions.
 This area has its roots in applied math, operations research, and statistics.
-Operations management tools have been applied to a wide range of business problems.
-Our faculty are currently doing research in the areas of supply chain management, vehicle routing, hospital patient scheduling, forestry, agribusiness, production planning, and inventory management.
-The primary set of tools used by operations management is mathematical modeling and optimization.
-The modeling step involves developing compact and precise ways to describe complex problems using mathematical expressions.
-Optimization involves exploiting special mathematical structure and transformations to find solutions to the mathematical models.
+Core research areas in operations management at Iowa include vehicle routing, supply chain management, facility location, production planning, and inventory management.
+The primary set of tools used by operations management is mathematical modeling and optimization through both exact and heuristic solution methods.
+Many operations management projects at Iowa involve collaborations with businesses, such as John Deere, NuCO2, Pfizer, and Syngenta.

-The area of quantitative methods at Iowa incorporates several disciplines, and the faculty in quantitative methods are internationally known for the quality of their research.
-Core areas include linear and nonlinear optimization, discrete optimization, heuristic search, stochastic modeling, statistical methods for process improvement and forecasting, as well as advanced computational techniques for solving mathematical models.
-Quantitative methods at Iowa provides a great opportunity for interdisciplinary research with areas such as MIS, operations management, and other business disciplines.
-Recent interdisciplinary projects have included hospital resource allocation, fleet management, optimization for machine learning, and the analysis of economic monopolies.
+The area of quantitative methods at the University of Iowa includes several disciplines, and the faculty in Quantitative Methods are internationally renowned for their contributions to research and education.
+Core disciplines include mathematical optimization, heuristic search, stochastic optimization, and statistics for process improvement and forecasting.
+Faculty also develop computational techniques and software for solving large-scale, real-world problems involving big data.
+Quantitative Methods at Iowa also provides excellent opportunities for interdisciplinary research with other business, health, and scientific disciplines.
+Recent interdisciplinary projects include hospital resource allocation, sports rankings, financial trading, and vehicle routing.